In this article, I show you how to migrate the VMWare image of Teradata Express Edition on a Level 1 hypervisor.

-If you are already using Teradata Express Edition for the VMWare Player, you can migrate it as is.
-Otherwise, I recommend you download the image from the Teradata website:
+If you are currently utilizing Teradata Express Edition on VMWare Player, you can migrate it without any changes.
+If not, obtaining the image from the Teradata website is advisable.

 https://downloads.teradata.com/download/database/teradata-express/vmware